helmadik/LewisShortLogeion/README.md

 NOTE: Due to using Python xml libraries, there has been some XML normalization.
 I hope this does not mean trouble for any user.
 Just in case, the most recent version can be found in a separate repo: LewisShortLogeion_pre_Plautus..

 Change in annotation, Nov.
 2024: certain abbreviations, marked exactly like the English glosses, have now been marked as ``<abbr>`` so that our processing can give them a different format.
 TLDR: L&S still rhymes with mess.

+Users are our heroes!
+Petronius now has URNs (and a lot of Tacitus references have been repaired) -You'll see the difference especially if you use Diogenes or PhiloLogy.
+Do you have a favorite author where references are not functional?
+Please report them!